-Within the limits of the roadbed, the fill shall be constructed of selected clay materials from excavation and borrow and be free from stones larger than 4" in diameter.
+Within the limits of the roadbed, the fill shall be constructed of selected clay materials from excavation and borrow and be free from stones larger than 4" in diameter within the last 10'foot of vertical fill.
 Slopes of roadway outside the above limits may be constructed of alternate layers of rock and clay; in no case shall rock be allowed in nests.
 The stones shall be uniformly distributed over the preceding clay layers, and the voids shall be completely filled with clay so as to form a solid compaction embankment.